BU-NU-CLOUD-F19/Ceph_RGW_Cache_Prefetching_regarding_Batch_jobs/README.md

 -   Understand the prefetching interface.

--   Wite a Hive application.

 ### Sprint 2: 10/7 - 10/27

--   Run TPC-DS/TPC-H benchmarks, get into Spark and Hive code to generate the DAG, extract DAG information out of results,
+-   Run TPC-DS/TPC-H benchmarks, get into Spark code to generate the DAG, extract DAG information out of results,

 ### Sprint 3: 10/28 - 11/17